WeissBang/whoisyourfavoritewalker/README.md

 Security is a critical aspect of this project, particularly for the admin page.
 Here’s an overview:

-- **Role-Based Access Control (RBAC)**: The security system in Symfony controls access to different parts of the application based on user roles.
-Admin users have higher privileges, allowing them to access the `/admin` routes, which are secured in the `security.yaml` file.
+- **Admin Access Control**: The database has users that are authorized to access it (in the User table), by using the admin login page you can unlock the admin dashboard if not already logged in.
+You can add more admin account if need be by adding them in the User table in the Database.
+There is already a preloaded admin by loading the fixtures in so that you can try it out (user:admin - password:1234admin)

 - **Password Hashing**: All user passwords are hashed using Symfony's default password encoder.